vtex-apps/store-footer/README.md

 ### Blocks API
 :construction: :construction: :construction:

-This app have an interface that describes what are the rules that the blocks must implement when you want to use the footer block.
+This app has an interface that describes what rules must be implemented by a block when you want to use the footer.

 ```json
   "footer": {